 INTRODUCTION

 Mental wellbeing disorders, including schizophrenia and bipolar disorder, affect millions of people worldwide, leading to mood instability, cognitive impairment and emotional distress.
 While traditional treatments such as medication and therapy remain essential, research suggests that omega-3 fatty acids may provide additional support.
 These essential fats play a crucial role in brain health by reducing inflammation, enhancing neurotransmitter function and promoting emotional stability.
-Omega-3 is found in fatty fish, walnuts and flaxseeds, which are essential fats that support mental wellbeing.
+Omega-3 is found in fatty fish, walnuts and flaxseeds, which are essential fats that support both physical health and mental wellbeing.
 Regular consumption of omega-3-rich foods or supplements can complement conventional treatments, improving common mental disorders and emotional wellbeing over time.

 THE ROLE OF OMEGA-3S IN BRAIN FUNCTION